 - The <body> tag is the main area for your content.
 This is where most of your code (and viewable elements) will go.

 - The <p> tag declares a paragraph.
 This contains the body text.

 Closing your tags

-As mentioned in a previous lesson, you'll notice that all of these tags have opening and closing tags, and that the content of the tag is placed in between them.
+As mentioned in a previous lesson, you'll notice that all of these HTML elements have opening and closing tags, and that the content of the element is placed in between them.
 There are a few exceptions to this rule.